Eddie and the Cruisers: Plot

 During the documentary interviews, the band expresses a desire to relive the past, but many of their memories are humiliating.
 For example, during a concert at Benton College, where Frank was once a student, Eddie ridicules Frank repeatedly by referring to him as "Toby Tyler" after seeing him and Joann kissing before the concert.
 The other Cruisers members share similar stories.

-Joann is able to complete the one piece of the puzzle that Frank couldn't: revealing what had happened to the band's second album.
+Joann is able to complete the one piece of the puzzle that Frank could not: revealing what had happened to the band's second album.
 After storming from the studio, Eddie brought her to the Palace of Depression, a makeshift castle made of garbage that he visited often as a child.
 She reveals that she took the master tapes for the album from Satin Records, hiding them in the Palace of Depression, where she felt that they belonged.

 Frank and Joann go back to the Palace of Depression to retrieve the tapes.
 A mystery man driving a blue 1957 Chevy Bel Air convertible identical to Eddie's arrives at the house and calls to Joann.
 But before she can reach the car, Frank unmasks the impostor, revealing him to be Doc, who was after the master tapes all these years.
 Moved by his story, Frank and Joann give him the master tapes.
 Doc drives off into the night vowing that the Cruisers will conquer the world this time, and Joann invites Frank into her house.

 In a surprise reveal at the ending, a bearded, much older looking Eddie is shown alive, watching multiple televisions in the window of an appliance store, where the ending credits of Foley's documentary tribute to him and the band roll.
 He smiles serenely, proud to know that his work is finally being heard, and then disappears into the night.